IBM/virtual-insurance-assistant/README.md

 ASSISTANT_APIKEY=<add_assistant_apikey>
 ```

+> Note: Since you integrated Assistant with Discovery via a search skill, you won't have to configure Discovery credentials when you deploy the application.

 ## 5. Deploy the application

 Click on one of the options below for instructions on deploying the Node.js server.